 The following is an example of the ability of the UG and MOTD to support the users of any variant of OS-9.
 We have offered to help in any way possible to reach the goals presented below.
-ED message as an example of how a standards committee would be very useful in such situations.
+ED

 Hello and greetings to all members of The OS-9 Users Group and MOTD subscribers.
 This article deals with two things.
 The first is an old thought revived, encoragement to upgraded OS-9, Level II to version 3.0.
 The second is to form a Lev II Standards Committee.